kathirvel13/ProgrammingNotes/NC Linux.md

 - Semicolon (`;`) is a command separator and executes the commands by ignoring previous commands' results and errors.
 - Double `ampersand` characters (`&&`) are used to run the commands one after the other.
 If there is an error in one of the commands, the following ones will not be executed anymore, and the whole process will be stopped.
 - Pipes (`|`) depend not only on the correct and error-free operation of the previous processes but also on the previous processes results.

+# Web Services
+## `curl`
+`cURL` is a tool that allows us to transfer files from the shell over protocols like `HTTP`, `HTTPS`, `FTP`, `SFTP`, `FTPS`, or `SCP`.
+This tool gives us the possibility to control and test websites remotely.
+Besides the remote servers' content, we can also view individual requests to look at the client's and server's communication.
+## `wget`
+An alternative to curl is the tool `wget`.
+With this tool, we can download files from FTP or HTTP servers directly from the terminal, and it serves as a good download manager.

 # Components of Linux

 | **Component**     | **Description**                                                                                                                                                                                                                          |